drizzentic/Silex-Stub/README.md

 only _assets/_ is accessible.

 There is a config file: _config/config.php_.
-This is where you can put extensions parameters and other general stuff you will need to keep indipendent from application.
+This is where you can put extensions parameters and other general stuff for an easier deployment.

-When deploying your app just edit this file.
+Doctrine default config tells our app to look for _db/app.sqlite_, you can create your own **SQLite** database or change settings to something else and use whatever you like.